-It zips from the bottom.
-This is the first thing, the thing that made me fall in love with UA’s Chugach Gore-Tex Bibs.
+The Under Armour Chugach Bibs zips from the bottom.
+This is the first thing, the thing that made me fall in love with.
 I went to stop for a quick leak and realized I wasn’t gonna have to unzip my jacket and fumble around pulling down the chest flap.
 The fly zipped up from the bottom.
 Amazing.

-I’ve tested this in the wettest winter I’ve had in these Tetons.
+I’ve tested the Under Armour Chugach Bib in the wettest winter I’ve had in these Tetons.
 Rain has fallen every month in a winter where it’s dropped below zero for a few minutes one or two mornings at the most, where there’s hardly any snow on the valley floor and even when you top a peak it might be spitting all over you.
 That’s when you really need a Gore-Tex bib that’s made to handle the rowdiest of all precip — the dreaded wintry mix.
 Cold enough to freeze you, wet enough to make sure it sticks to your bones.
 I’ve worn these exclusively all winter and can safely say nothing’s getting through.
-When it comes to keeping out water their 28000 mm waterproofed triple-layer Gore-Tex construction blocks the elements with a fierceness reminiscent of my flyfishing waders.
+When it comes to keeping out water their 28000 mm waterproofed triple-layer Gore-Tex construction blocks the elements with a fierceness reminiscent of my fly fishing waders.
 But they still breathe (20000g breathability, science), just as important in 30-degree temps.
-I’ve a history of overheating; never in these bibs, and that’s even with the added warmth of the chest panel.
+I have a history of overheating; never in these bibs, and that’s even with the added warmth of the chest panel.
 (Side note: bib chest/back panel also keeps that snow from sneaking down the drawers on big pow missions.
 Love the bib).

-The Chugach Bib feels indestructible, even when ripping the garters against rock, sharp board edges and even a few catches under the crampon.
+The Under Armour Chugach Bib feels indestructible, even when ripping the garters against a rock, sharp board edges and even a few catches under the crampon.

 But the material science, that’s just a part of these.
 Zips and style drive ‘em home.